bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 ### Upcoming Talks

-* **Beer City Code 2024** - 8/3/2024 - "GPT Embeddings: Not Magic, Just Math" and "Amazing Algorithms for Solving Problems in Software"
 * **Techorama Netherlands** - 10/7/2024 - 10/9/2024 - "Amazing Algorithms for Solving Problems in Software" and "The Future of Information Retrieval: A Deep-Dive into RAG"

 <!-- I currently have no talks scheduled. {ContactPageLink:Contact me} to arrange to have me speak at your event. -->